yhde-oliveira-falcao/FastAPI_ML_Stocks_Reviewer/README.md

 # THIS IS NOT A FINANCIAL CONTENT, AND THIS REPOSITORY SHOULD NEVER BE USED FOR FINANCIAL ANALYSIS OR EDUCATION
+See disclaimer at the bottom of this page

 - This project is a introductin to Machine Learning using real world large data, which opens wide possibilities to apply different algorythms and logic to understand and visualize complex data